khantnaingset-kns/onenex-snowflake/README.md

 # OneNex Snowflake

 Library to help you create a Snowflake Id or parse the same.
 This solves the problem of generating unique identifiers at scale.
-(Fork from [theinternetfolks/snowflake](https://github.com/theinternetfolks/snowflake))
+(Highly inspired from [theinternetfolks/snowflake](https://github.com/theinternetfolks/snowflake))

 ### What are Snowflakes?